Why has Gold and Silver Dropped in Price?

 Physical Gold vs Paper Gold

 Gold and Silver markets are distorted by the fact that paper contracts, such as Exchange Traded Funds (ETFs), are available to “purchase” and “own” gold and silver bullion, which affects the general price level of both precious metals.
 This is not the same as purchasing physical gold and silver.
 With an ETF, you essentially own a piece of paper.
 If you ask for physical delivery, you’re very likely to be refused.
 Perhaps investors in these ETFs have realised this, and are flocking away from them?
-Bullion Banks are also reducing their shorts, which is contributing to reducing price levels.
+There seems to be a situation now where physical bullion and 'paper bullion' are now priced significantly different from each other.

 Compensating for Losses Elsewhere